HL-42 (spacecraft): Internal power: electro-mechanical, not hydraulic

 All seven HL-42 control surfaces were moved by electro-mechanical actuators, not hydraulics as on the Shuttle.
 The wheels (a conventional Shuttle-type tricycle undercarriage) were also lowered electro-mechanically, not hydraulically as on the Shuttle.
-This was the result of a deliberate shift in design policy: Langley Research Center had decided not to have any hydraulic systems on the HL-20, but to use electro-mechanical actuators instead, and the HL-42 followed the same principle.
+This resulted from a deliberate shift in design policy: Langley Research Center had decided not to have any hydraulic systems on the HL-20 but to use electro-mechanical actuators instead, and the HL-42 followed the same principle.

 The Shuttle had been designed with three independent hydraulic systems, each pressurised by a turbopump driven by an APU powered by toxic hydrazine.
-These systems were only powered up during launch, re-entry and landing, and were designed to supply a lot of power for a short time.
-They could also cope with spikes in demand for up to three times normal power, lasting one or two seconds (for example, when rapidly moving all the control surfaces while also lowering the wheels).
+These systems were only powered up during launch, re-entry, and landing and were designed to supply a lot of power for a short time.
+They could also cope with spikes in demand for up to three times normal power, lasting one or two seconds (for example, when rapidly moving all the control surfaces while lowering the wheels).

-However, in the following decades some spacecraft engineers had come to regard hydraulic power as unnecessarily complex, unreliable, and hard to maintain.
-Even Team 1 in their list of possible Shuttle upgrades had recommended replacing some or all of the hydraulic systems with electro-mechanical ones.
+However, in the following decades, some spacecraft engineers regarded hydraulic power as unnecessarily complex, unreliable, and hard to maintain.
+Even Team 1, in their list of possible Shuttle upgrades, had recommended replacing some or all of the hydraulic systems with electro-mechanical ones.
 One of their reasons was to simplify ground processing by removing the toxic hydrazine APU fuel, and this fitted in well with the new airline-style operations policy.

 However, the HL-42 electrical system would now have to cope with large and unpredictable surges in power demand during landing.
 It was therefore designed with two power sources.
 Normal baseline power was supplied by hydrogen–oxygen fuel cells as on the orbiting Shuttle; but the HL-42 also had rechargeable silver–zinc batteries to provide reserve power for short periods of very high demand.
 (This was the same combination of power sources used on the Apollo CSM.)

-Team 2 recognised that some further development would have to be done on this two-source electrical system, particularly the procedures for switching reserve power in and out.
-They therefore made this the second of the five Advanced Development Tasks Required: "... actuators and their electrical power driving and switching systems must be matured, with emphasis on the power supply systems."
+Team 2 recognised that further development would have to be done on this two-source electrical system, particularly the procedures for switching reserve power in and out.
+They, therefore, made this the second of the five Advanced Development Tasks Required: "... actuators and their electrical power driving and switching systems must be matured, with emphasis on the power supply systems."